camwestwood/xapi/recipes/vle/answered_questions.md

 }
 ```

+### Timestamp

+In quiz answered statements the timestamp property is set to the time the questions were answered.

+#### Example:

+ "timestamp": "2016-02-05T10:00:00.000Z"

 ### Object

 The Correct Responses Pattern contains an array of response patterns.
 A learner's response will be considered correct if it matches any of the response patterns in that array.
 See the <a href="https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#response-patterns">xAPI spec for more details